 If your recruiters are traveling and find that they are unable to get to campus, please call the Moore School (803- 777-0149) and the UofSC’s Main Career Center (803-777-7280) as soon as possible.
 We will help you reschedule your interviews and communicate changes to the students on the interview schedule.

-Making an offer to a student represents a significant commitment by the employer and the student.
+Making an offer to a student represents a significant commitment between the employer and the student.
 To balance the needs of students and recruiters, the following guidelines are in place for offers to all students.

 Offer Consideration Time

 So that students may make a fully informed and comprehensive decision, employers are encouraged to give students a reasonable period of time to consider both full-time and internship offers.
-That generally means until October 31, or four weeks from the offer, whichever is later, unless an alternative time frame is agreed upon by both parties.
+That generally means until Oct.
+31 or four weeks from the offer, whichever is later, unless an alternative time frame is agreed upon by both parties.
 The beginning of the offer period coincides with the date of the written offer.
 Suggested timelines do not preclude longer periods for considering an offer.
 It is important that both the employer and student keep an open line of communication throughout the interview and job offer process.
-We request that companies inform students of their status within two weeks following interviews, when possible, even if no final decisions has been made regarding the position.
+We request that companies inform students of their status within two weeks following interviews when possible, even if no final decisions has been made regarding the position.
 We also ask that you provide an update to your primary contact at the Moore School regarding all extended offer information.

 An “exploding offer” is defined as giving a candidate an unreasonably short time to accept an offer before the offer is revoked.
 Issuing an exploding offer is prohibited (See previous paragraph for the Moore School policy on offer timing).
-If an employer believes a student is taking an unreasonably long time to respond to an offer, please contact DMSB’s OCM (803-777-0149) so the issue may be addressed with the student.
+If an employer believes a student is taking an unreasonably long time to respond to an offer, please contact the Moore School's OCM (803-777-0149) so the issue may be addressed with the student.

 Withdrawing an Offer

-Similarly, if a student reneges after accepting a written offer of employment, the employer should notify the Director of the OCM who will thoroughly review the situation and take appropriate action within UofSC and Moore School guidelines.
+Similarly, if a student reneges after accepting a written offer of employment, the employer should notify the director of the OCM who will thoroughly review the situation and take appropriate action within UofSC and Moore School guidelines.
 The Moore School considers reneging on an accepted offer to be unethical behavior.
-To contact the Moore School OCM, on such a matter, please telephone during normal business hours, (803) 777-0149.
+To contact the Moore School OCM, on such a matter, please telephone during normal business hours, 803-777-0149.